chatox/networks-science-course/practicum/data/README.md

+# Datasets of networks

+This is a small list of datasets used during the [practicum or assignments](../README.md) of the Networks Science course.
+It is not intended to be a full repository of datasets.
+See links at the bottom of this file.

-# How to download
+## How to download

-Datasets can be downloaded from GitHub's web interface.
+To download from GitHub's web interface:

 * For large files, browse to the dataset and click on "Download" (on the top-right corner).
 * For small files, browse to the dataset and click on "Raw" (on the top-right corner) and then "Save as ..." in your browser.

-# Sources for datasets in this directory
+## Sources for datasets in this directory

 | Filename | Source |
 |----------|--------|